goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 ### Results

-We designed an easy-to-read return of information service for your blood work and nutrition profile, that works for your first blood draw to a series of blood draws over time.
+We designed an easy-to-read return of information service for your blood work and nutrition profile that works for your first blood draw to a series of blood draws over time.
 We also delivered the first nutrition decision support service that fed suggestions from the InsideTracker science team to the patient food recommendation service.

 <span class="text--uppercase text--gray text--bold text--spacing text--md">Time:</span> 1.25 designers for 2 months
 <br /><span class="text--uppercase text--gray text--bold text--spacing text--md">Tags:</span> Precision Medicine and Genomics, Patient Engagement